zaknesler/blend/README.md

 **blend** _[wip]_ is a lightweight, self-hosted RSS reader application made with Rust and Solid.js, inspired by [yarr](https://github.com/nkanaev/yarr) and [Linear](https://linear.app).
 It is a single binary with an embedded SQLite database that you can run wherever, and is currently under development.

+Development builds are released manually and may be downloaded [here](https://github.com/zaknesler/blend/releases).

 Demo is available at [blend.zak.fm](https://blend.zak.fm).
-Development builds are released manually and may be downloaded [here](https://github.com/zaknesler/blend/releases).

 #### Roadmap

-There will only be development builds until most of these are finished:
+> There will only be development builds until most of these are finished.

 - [x] Source from any RSS feed format
 - [x] Fetch metadata and feed entries in background